-Here we take a look at the best oil pastels for use in art, there are two types – artist grade and student grade and we took a look at both.
+This handy guide will help you choose the best oil pastels for creating your art. there are two types – artist grade and student grade and we took a look at both.

 While many may turn their nose up at student oil pastels, there are some that are actually very good.
 These ones are firmer and contain less of the pigment while their price makes them good for filling out larger areas.